Furlough and the Events Industry: Part 2

 • For August, the government will pay 80% of wages up to a cap of £2,500 for the hours an employee is on furlough and employers will pay ER NICs and pension contributions for the hours the employee is on furlough.

 • For September, the government will pay 70% of wages up to a cap of £2,187.50 for the hours the employee is on furlough.
-Employers will pay ER NICs and pension contributions and top up employees’ wages to ensure they receive 80% of their wages up to a cap of £2,500, for time they are furloughed.
+Employers will cover ER NICs, pension contributions, and top up employees’ wages to ensure they receive 80% of their wages, up to a cap of £2,500, during furlough.

 Employers will continue to be able to choose to top up employee wages above the 80% total and £2,500 cap for the hours not worked at their own expense if they wish.
 Employers will have to pay their employees for the hours worked.